InsiderPants/SSD-Object-Detection/README.md

 In this project, I have used SSD512 algorithm to detect objects in images and videos.<br/>
 This project use prebuild model and weights.
-<h4> For Original Model creation and training on your own datasets, please check out <a href='https://github.com/pierluigiferrari/ssd_keras'> pierluigiferrari' SSD </a>
+<h4> For Original Model creation and training on your own datasets, please check out <a href='https://github.com/pierluigiferrari/ssd_keras'> Pierluigi Ferrari' SSD Implementation</a>

 ## Overview
 SSD (Single Shot MultiBox Detector) <br/>